Mahesh3494/moodmap-app/README.md

 # MoodMap 🗺️
 **Real-time community health dashboard for Reddit moderators**

-Built for the Reddit Mod Tools Hackathon 2026

 ## What it does
 MoodMap automatically monitors your subreddit's health by scoring every comment for toxicity.
 Moderators get a live dashboard showing: